Monogram Pictures: Allied Artists' major productions

 For a time in the mid-1950s, the Mirisch family held great influence at Allied Artists, with Walter as executive producer, his brother Harold as head of sales, and brother Marvin as assistant treasurer.

-They pushed the studio into big-budget filmmaking, signing contracts with William Wyler, John Huston, Billy Wilder and Gary Cooper.
-When their first big-name productions, Wyler's Friendly Persuasion which was nominated for six Academy Awards including Best Picture and Wilder's Love in the Afternoon were box-office flops in 1956–57, studio head Broidy reverted to the kind of pictures Monogram had previously been known for: low-budget action pictures and thrillers, such as Don Siegel's science-fiction film Invasion of the Body Snatchers (1956).
-Allied Artists and The Mirisch Company released some (but not all) of their late-1950s films through United Artists.
+The Mirisch brothers pushed the studio into big-budget filmmaking, signing contracts with William Wyler, John Huston, Billy Wilder, and Gary Cooper.
+Their first big-name productions were Wyler's Friendly Persuasion (1956) – nominated for six Academy Awards, including Best Picture – and Wilder's Love in the Afternoon (1957).
+Despite their prestige, both films were box-office failures.
+As a result, studio head Broidy reverted Allied Artists to the kinds of pictures Monogram had previously been known for: low-budget action pictures and thrillers such as Don Siegel's science-fiction film Invasion of the Body Snatchers (1956).
+Some of these were biographical, like Pay or Die (1960), dramatizing policeman Joseph Petrosino's pioneering crusade against organized crime; Operation Eichmann (1961), capitalizing on the recent capture of Nazi war criminal Adolf Eichmann; and The George Raft Story (1961), recapitulating the actor's career in a slick but superficial treatment.

+Allied Artists and The Mirisch Company released some, but not all, of their late-1950s films through United Artists, and made their studio space and facilities available to independent producers.
+Billy Wilder's Some Like It Hot, handled by United Artists, was filmed using many of Allied Artists' resident technicians.
+Roger Corman also made several successful films for Allied Artists.

+The studio had renewed success with the release of Al Capone (filmed on the still-standing Some Like It Hot sets) in 1959.
+This prompted Allied to invest in a series of bigger budgeted films once more including El Cid (1961), Billy Budd (1962), and Hitler (1962).
+There were still cutbacks in overall production – the studio had released 35 films in 1958, but this dropped to 12 in 1960, mainly because the studio stopped making westerns.

+Post-Broidy

 Studio chief Steve Broidy retired in 1965.
 Allied Artists ceased production in 1966 and became a distributor of foreign films, but restarted production with the release of Cabaret (1972) and followed it with Papillon (1973).
 Both were critical and commercial successes, but high production and financing costs meant they were not big moneymakers for the company.
 Allied raised financing for their adaptation of The Man Who Would Be King (1975) by selling the European distribution rights to Columbia Pictures and the rest of the backing came from Canadian tax shelters.
 King was released in 1975, but received disappointing returns.
 That same year, the company distributed the French import Story of O, but spent much of its earnings defending itself from obscenity charges.

 In 1976, Allied Artists attempted to diversify when it merged with consumer producers Kalvex and PSP, Inc. The new Allied Artists Industries, Inc. manufactured pharmaceuticals, mobile homes, and activewear in addition to films.